arpitbbhayani/knowledge-base/distributed-systems/distributed-transactions-two-phase-commit-protocol/README.md

 </p>

-Distributed Transactions using Two-phase Commit [in a gist] 🔆
+<p>Distributed Transactions using Two-phase Commit [in a gist] 🔆</p>

-Distributed Transactions are essential to have strong consistency in a distributed setup.
+<p>Distributed Transactions are essential to have strong consistency in a distributed setup.</p>

-An example could be as simple as a 10-min food/grocery delivery - where to guarantee a 10-min delivery, you can only accept orders when there are goods available in the dark store, and a delivery agent is available to deliver the goods.
+<p>An example could be as simple as a 10-min food/grocery delivery - where to guarantee a 10-min delivery, you can only accept orders when there are goods available in the dark store, and a delivery agent is available to deliver the goods.</p>

-This is a classic case of Distributed Transaction where you need a guarantee of atomicity and consistency across two different services.
-In a distributed setup, we can achieve it using an algorithm called Two-phase Commit.
+<p>This is a classic case of Distributed Transaction where you need a guarantee of atomicity and consistency across two different services.
+In a distributed setup, we can achieve it using an algorithm called Two-phase Commit.</p>

-The core idea of 2PC is: Split the transaction into two phases: Reservation and Assignment.
+<p>The core idea of 2PC is: Split the transaction into two phases: Reservation and Assignment.</p>

-✨ Phase 1: Reservation
+<p>✨ Phase 1: Reservation</p>

-The Order service will first talk to store service to reserve food items and delivery service to reserve a delivery partner.
+<p>The Order service will first talk to store service to reserve food items and delivery service to reserve a delivery partner.
 When the food or delivery partner is reserved, they are not notified.
-By reserving them, we are just making them unavailable for everyone else.
+By reserving them, we are just making them unavailable for everyone else.</p>

-If the order service fails to reserve any of these, we roll back the reservation and abort the transaction informing the user that the order is not placed.
-Reservation comes with a timer, which means if we cannot assign a reserved food item to order in "n" minutes, we will be releasing the reservation, making them available for other transactions.
+<p>If the order service fails to reserve any of these, we roll back the reservation and abort the transaction informing the user that the order is not placed.
+Reservation comes with a timer, which means if we cannot assign a reserved food item to order in "n" minutes, we will be releasing the reservation, making them available for other transactions.</p>

-We move forward to the Commit phase only when the order service reserves both - a food item and a delivery agent.
+<p>We move forward to the Commit phase only when the order service reserves both - a food item and a delivery agent.</p>

-✨ Phase 2: Commit
+<p>✨ Phase 2: Commit</p>

-In the Commit phase, the order services reach out to the store service and the delivery service to assign the food and agent to the order.
-Because the food and the agent were reserved, no other transaction could see it, and hence with a simple assignment, we can get the reserved food and agent assigned to an order.
+<p>In the Commit phase, the order services reach out to the store service and the delivery service to assign the food and agent to the order.
+Because the food and the agent were reserved, no other transaction could see it, and hence with a simple assignment, we can get the reserved food and agent assigned to an order.</p>

-Upon this assignment, the store and the delivery agent are notified about the order and proceed with their respective duties.
+<p>Upon this assignment, the store and the delivery agent are notified about the order and proceed with their respective duties.</p>

-We retry a few times if any of the assignments fail (which could happen only if the service goes down).
-If we still cannot get the assignment done, we inform the user that the order cannot be placed.
+<p>We retry a few times if any of the assignments fail (which could happen only if the service goes down).
+If we still cannot get the assignment done, we inform the user that the order cannot be placed.</p>

-The order is placed only after the food item, and the delivery agent is assigned to the order.
+<p>The order is placed only after the food item, and the delivery agent is assigned to the order.</p>
 <hr />